If you’ve been around dogs for a long time, you’ve probably walked a pooch who tugs pretty hard on the leash at some point.

-Back-attaching harnesses are recommended for small breeds as they are more sensitive to pressure and a front-attaching harness can be painful for them.
+Back-attaching harnesses are recommended for small breeds as they’re more sensitive to pressure, and front-attaching harnesses can be painful for them.

 Using Either Or Neither

-When using a collar or a harness, it is important that your dog is always wearing identification tags.
+When using a collar or a harness, it’s important that your dog is always wearing identification tags.
 Yes, that means all the time.

 You never know when something can frighten or distract a dog and cause them to bolt, and you never know when your dog might accidentally get out of the house or off leash.
 Accidents happen.
 Microchips are important, but they aren’t the catch-all solution.